Creating the Next Killer Mobility App

 Gamification is about incorporating game mechanics into a non-gaming environment, to make everyday tasks more enjoyable and provide an incentive for users to engage.
 Gamification can make app interaction exciting and catchy.
 Designers use challenges, leaderboards, and awards to motivate users.

 In addition to providing real-time information, transportation apps are increasingly employing gamification and other incentives to increase user engagement and retention.
 They also encourage or discourage particular behaviors through leaderboards, badges, levels, progress bars, and points which may be tied to rewards.

 There are millions of mobile apps out there, but transport apps are different.
-They not only make a user’s life more fun or more convenient, they can actually impact communities, cities and the world at large.
+They not only make a user's life more fun or more convenient, but they can also impact communities, cities, and the world at large.

-Smart mobility is one of the central trends powering today’s smart cities, helping huge metropolitan areas become more efficient, cost-effective, and environmentally friendly.
-Mobile apps and related city technologies are expected to reduce congestion, pollution and energy use across large parts of the industrialized world.
-By building a successful transport app you may not only have an impact on your users—you might be making a real contribution to sustainable human growth.
+Smart mobility is one of the central trends powering today's smart cities, helping vast metropolitan areas become more efficient, cost-effective, and environmentally friendly.
+Mobile apps and related city technologies are expected to reduce congestion, pollution, and energy use across large parts of the industrialized world.
+By building a successful transport app, you may not only have an impact on your users—you might be making a real contribution to sustainable human growth.